How to Get Better at Maths?

 - Understand the problem: We need to understand the problem first.
 Then find answers.

-- Apart things: Apart the problem serially and solve them accordingly.
+- Apart things: Apart from the problem serially and solve them accordingly.

 - Make a sub-problem: Break the main problem into sub-problems.
 Maintain the chain or collect the result.

-- Find the experience one: Find the experienced one who has dealt with it previously.
+- Find the experienced one: Find the experienced one who has dealt with it previously.